kulics/koral/book-en/document.md

 E.g:
 ```
-Char: Chr = 'x'
+Char: chr = 'x'
-Char2: Chr = '8'
+Char2: chr = '8'
 ```
 ## String
 We are not living in a world where only numbers, so we also need to use text to display the information we need.

-In this language, the default text is the `Str` type, which is an unlimited length of string data.
+In this language, the default text is the `str` type, which is an unlimited length of string data.

 You only need to wrap a piece of text with `""`, which will be recognized as a string value.

 E.g:
 ```
-String: Str = "Hello world!"
+String: str = "Hello world!"
 ```

 It should be noted that a string is a type consisting of multiple characters, so in fact the string is a fixed-order list, and there is a correspondence between the two.
 Many times we can process strings as if they were lists.